DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards/wangtongze-board.rst

       :local:

 .. warning::
    :class: warning-float-right

-    The Espressif firmware shipped with these devices **may not work** with |EX-CS|.
+   Please be aware that the Espressif AT firmware currently being shipped with these devices **may not work** with |EX-CS| out of the box.

-    We **highly** recommend upgrading or downgrading to the "NonOS AT" version 1.7.4 available on our :doc:`/download/esp8266` download page prior to reaching out for support from the team.
+   This can be corrected but is probably beyond Conductor level and requires additional hardware.

-    See :doc:`/support/wifi-at-version` for details on how to check the version and correct it if needed.
+   See :doc:`/support/wifi-at-version` for details on how to check the version and how to correct it if needed.

+   We are currently investigating other options.

 AKA: Uno R3 Mega Esp8266 Serial Wifi Shield / ESP-12E Board